Task Force 74: Deployment

 Enterprise was at this time at the Tonkin Gulf area.
 Recovering her airborne aircraft and transferring personnel who were required to stay to the USS Constellation (CVA-64), she prepared to head off.
 The task force was delayed while the support ships refueled, it held off East of Singapore, and was ordered into the Indian Ocean on 14 December. crossed Malacca straits on the nights of 13–14 December and entered the Bay of Bengal on the morning of 15 December.
 The group was required to proceed slowly, averaging a speed of 15 knots, both to conserve fuel as well as to allow advance information on its heading.

 Objectives

 The US government stated at the time that the goal of the task force was to help evacuate Pakistani forces from East Pakistan following a ceasefire.

 Standoff with Soviet naval force and aftermath

 The slow progress of Task Force 74 met an increased Soviet naval presence in the Indian Ocean.
-The smaller Soviet presence had in fact been already enhanced to match a British contingent in the area and consisted of both surface vessels and at least one nuclear submarine.
-Both forces mantained their presence in the theatre until January 1972, well after from the operations on the ground was clear that Pakistan was in no position to continue the war.
+Both forces maintained their presence in the theatre until January 1972, well after from the operations on the ground was clear that Pakistan was in no position to continue the war.

+Soviet response and standoff

+On 6 and 13 December 1971, the Soviet Navy dispatched two groups of cruisers and destroyers and a submarine armed with nuclear missiles from Vladivostok; they trailed US Task Force 74 into the Indian Ocean from 18 December 1971 until 7 January 1972.
+The Soviets also had a nuclear submarine in the Indian Ocean.